Poikilos/dyed/README.md

 - unifieddyes/textures/unifieddyes_palette_*.png
   - unifieddyes "split" palettes in there which require multiple node registrations, since colorfacedir only allows 8 colors (so for example, in 32-color mode, unifieddyes would register 4 nodes for each material)--see `register_color_craft` in unifieddyes.
   - and various other "split" palettes in there
-- Sokomine's morecolor mod transforms:
+- Sokomine's morecolor mod changes the paramtype2 as follows:
-  - drawtype "normal" paramtype2 "none" or "wallmounted" into colorwallmounted (32-color; using unifieddyes_palette_colorwallmounted.png)
+  - drawtype "normal" paramtype2 "none" or "wallmounted": becomes "colorwallmounted" (32-color; using unifieddyes_palette_colorwallmounted.png)
     - ~ colorapi's "colorapi_palette_compat_wallmounted.png" palette is compatible with the param2 indices from morecolor colorwallmounted nodes.
       - [ ] some sort of scripted down-conversion is desirable to retain a consistent theme in the game.
-  - paramtype2 "facedir" into "colorfacedir" (8-color; using morecolor_facedir_8colors_palette.png, formerly colorfacedir_palette.png)
+  - paramtype2 "facedir" becomes: "colorfacedir" (8-color; using morecolor_facedir_8colors_palette.png, formerly colorfacedir_palette.png)
-    - * colorapi_palette8 is compatible with indexes (param2) from Sokomine's morecolor (the compatibility only applies to its colorfacedir nodes, which facedir nodes become when using the morecolor mod; colorwallmounted).
-      - some sort of scripted upconversion is desireable, but in the case of colorfacedir, that would require an additional node per material due to the 8-color limit.
     - available at https://raw.githubusercontent.com/Sokomine/morecolor/master/textures/morecolor_facedir_8colors_palette.png
+    - * colorapi_palette8 is compatible with indexes (param2) from the palette above (the compatibility only applies to its colorfacedir nodes, which facedir nodes become when using the morecolor mod).
+      - some sort of scripted upconversion is desireable, but in the case of colorfacedir, that would require an additional node per material to reach 16-color due to the 8-color limit of colorfacedir.
 - xconnected formerly used colorfacedir_palette.png, the old name for the morecolor palette, if `minetest.get_modpath("morecolor")` returns non-nil.
 - darkage/textures/darkage_palette.png
   - a.k.a. ~/minetest/games/Bucket_Game/mods/coderbuild/darkage/textures/darkage_palette.png